hmrc/income-tax-mtd-changelog/README.md

 ### 26 May 2023

-The following changes were deployed into sandbox.
+The following change was deployed into sandbox.

-#### self-assessment-assist (HMRC Assist API)

-* Renamed from transactional-risking to self-assessment-assist and taxyear included as part of url
-  * Error codes and description updated and additional error codes added please refer documentation

 #### self-assessment-bsas-api